phpuech/OT_Analysis/JOSS/paper.md

 obtained in large quantities (at least 10 per cell / bead couple, and up to 20 couples tested per sample), containing rich and detailed features that can relate to molecular and/or cellular mechanics that our model explores.
-It is therefore needed to standardize and semi-automatize data analysis to help the experimentalist, often a biologist, to extract relevant features from the experimental data sets.
+It is therefore needed to standardize and semi-automate data analysis to help the experimentalist, often a biologist, to extract relevant features from the experimental data sets.

 # Statement of need

-The avalaible software that comes with the optical tweezers setup includes a data processing system, with a GUI, that allows the user to follow pre-defined data processing schemes.
+The available software that comes with the optical tweezers setup includes a data processing system, with a GUI, that allows the user to follow pre-defined data processing schemes.
 Even if it already allows the typical user to observe, manipulate, quantify and convert to plain